-Here in Colorado, we receive all the photo updates, upload “Hector’s” new photo to his file, print a copy, and mail it to Hector’s sponsor.
+Once “Hector’s” new photo is uploaded to his file, we print a copy, and mail it to Hector’s sponsor.

-After about two weeks, Hector’s sponsor calls — the new picture looks nothing like her child.
+After about two weeks, Hector’s sponsor calls — the new picture looks nothing like Hector.
 She’s right, and after I review the pictures in Hector’s file, I agree and contact the country office to fix the issue.

 Some of our mistakes have created really funny pictures, and we laugh at them, but most are handled without error.

 I know it can be disappointing to receive a photo without a smile anywhere to be seen, but please remember that even though you can’t see it, it’s there.
-Here’s the proof .
-And no matter what the picture looks like, it’s the child in that picture that matters most.
+Here’s the proof.
+And no matter what the picture looks like, it’s the child or teen in that picture that matters most.